juan-alcalde/Jeweletta/README.md

 # Jeweletta

-Jeweletta is a web application for selling art pieces created by artists.
-It provides a platform for artists to showcase their work and for users to browse and purchase art pieces online.
+Jeweletta is a web application for selling art pieces created by my love Jeweletta.
+It provides a platform for Jeweletta to showcase her work and for users to browse and purchase art pieces online.

 ## Table of Contents